dougbutner/web-4/README.md

 ## **2. Verified Recipients**
 It could be said that this system could be built without biometric verification.
 It certainly could.
 Until suitable biometric technology develops along the open source, user-ran requirements, [solutions](https://www.civic.com/) provide the necessary individuality, at the cost of trust.
 This and other solutions will happen as different people implement web 4 in their own ways.

 We will present the ideas that are crucial for this system to be different, and represent true growth into web 4.
-So w

 **Key Aspects**